THE MINIMUM WAGE ACT. Yorkshire Post, Friday 16 August 1912.

 Over 300 miners were affected by the closing down of a seam at Water Haigh.

 Yorkshire Evening Post, Wednesday 20 October 1926.

-Sir, —You stated on Monday that the miners who, before this dispute, worked the Woodlesford Water Haigh pit were returning their hundreds.
+Sir, you stated on Monday that the miners who, before this dispute, worked the Woodlesford Water Haigh pit were returning their hundreds.
 To satisfy myself that this was so, and quite believing your statement I went to the station to see the arrival of the train bringing the miners from work.
-I saw the magnifioent number four miners, eight policemen, and throe detecttives. — Yours, etc., M. H. CARLTON.
+I saw the magnificent number four miners, eight policemen, and throe detecttives. — Yours, etc., M. H. CARLTON.
 Holbeck, Leeds, October 19.

 We said nothing about men at the Water Haigh Pit “returning in their hundreds.”
 Our statement was that there were 170 men working on Saturday, that more men signed on during the weekend, and that despite miners’ meeting on Sunday, there were more men the pit on Monday.
 Leeds railway station is not necessarily the best place from which to count the number of men who have been work somewhere else.
 Our figures were given as a result of inquiries on the spot.
-If it can be shown that we have been misinformed, we shall be glad to publish a correction.—Ed., “Y.E.P.”
+If it can be shown that we have been misinformed, we shall be glad to publish a correction.
+Editor, “Y.E.P.”